KayumovRu/RL-invest-optimization/README.md

 ## Stages

-(upper level)
+(preliminary, upper level)

 1. Research on the methods of rebalancing the investment portfolio
+2. Study of the existing experience of using RL to optimize the financial portfolio
-2. Using reinforcement learning
+3. Using reinforcement learning
-3. Performance comparison
+4. Performance comparison
-4. Service development
+5. Service development

 ## Results & Examples